-But Lug, being skilled in many arts, meditated deeply, set his intentions; so that when it came time to do battle he was in such a deep transcendent state, that he bedazzled his foe with his radiating light.
-And when his evil eye was raised, Lug seized his sling and stone, and drove the ecocidal eye out through the back of Balor’s head.
-Its withering gaze fell upon the last of the Fomorian army, and destroyed them.
+But Lug, being skilled in many arts, meditated deeply, and set his intentions; so that when it came time to do battle he was in such a deep transcendent state, that he bedazzled his foe with his radiating light.
+And when his evil eye was raised, Lug seized his sling and stone and drove the ecocidal eye out through the back of Balor’s head.
+Its withering gaze fell upon the last of the Fomorian army and destroyed them.

 Nature healed.
 Culture healed.
 These two realms that had been separated overcame the distinctions between them so that, once again, to be living in Ireland was to be living in nature’s dream of itself.

 But, lest it be forgotten that an eye and a mind can turn destructive, can turn poisonous, can turn ecocidal, can reduce everything in its sight and thought to a commodity, the Morrigán, the Great Queen, an Earth Mother, uttered a prophetic warning.
 She augured to the royal heights of Ireland, to its rivers and lakes, and its inhabitants, both human and more-than-human, that a time would return when the Fomorian disposition prevailed: